Hains/openpli-dm920-python3/README.md

 MACHINE=dm8000 make image
 ```
-when the build is finished, the image openpli-enigma2-homebuild-dm8000.nfi is in directory:
+When the build is finished, the image openpli-enigma2-homebuild-dm8000.nfi is in directory:

 build/tmp/deploy/images/dm8000/